Parks in Atlanta

+Atlanta Georgia includes over 3,000 acres of parkland managed by Parks and Recreation.
+The 343 Atlanta parks range in scope from formal gardens at Atlanta Botanical Garden to pocket parks in neighborhoods.
+Additionally, there are six miles of paved pedestrian and bike trails in the Atlanta Beltline as well as the PATH Foundation network of 150 miles of off road trails.

 Piedmont Park

 Piedmont Park, site of the 1895 Cotton States Expo, is Atlanta's iconic green space.
 The Midtown park, which underwent a major renovation and expansion in 2010, attracts visitors from across the region and hosts various cultural events throughout the year.
 Piedmont Park also features a large 3-acre dog park with sections for large and small dogs.

 Downtown parks

-Centennial Olympic Park forms a centerpoint for downtown visitors in and around which key visitor attractions are located; nearby Woodruff Park and Hurt Park cater to the downtown lunch crowd.
+Centennial Olympic Park forms a centerpoint for downtown visitors in and around which key visitor attractions are located; nearby Woodruff Park, Georgia International Plaza, and Hurt Park cater to the downtown lunch crowd.

 Other prominent parks

-Grant Park, located on the east side, is home to the city zoo., Chastain Park, the primary recreational center for the northern Buckhead district, contains an amphitheater for live music concerts.
+Grant Park, located on the east side, is home to the city zoo, Chastain Park, the primary recreational center for the northern Buckhead district, contains an amphitheater for live music concerts.
 Atlanta's largest park, Southside Park, is remote and nearly undeveloped, and the planned Westside Park in northwest Atlanta, which will be constructed on the site of a former gravel quarry, will eclipse Southside as the city's largest.
 Also, Perkerson Park in Southwest Atlanta is home to the city's only permanent Disc Golf course.
 Atlanta's neighborhoods are dotted with hundreds of neighborhood parks such as John Howell Park in Virginia-Highland and Perkerson Park in the Capitol View/Sylvan Hills area.
 Freedom Park is Atlanta's largest passive park, with over 200 acres of linear greenspace going through Atlanta's historic east side neighborhoods.
 It was designated as Atlanta's Public Art Park by the Atlanta City Council in 2007.